What is included in the complete curriculum?

 Are other languages offered?

 Answer: Native Italian speaker Chiara Liotta has translated Excelerate into Italian.
 We are excited to be able to offer this soon!
-French is also in the works (but down the road at this point).
+French is also now available!
 Additional languages will be made available as our connections and resources foster their development.
 Your support will help to make that happen more quickly!

 I can’t use the DVD in my computer.
 Help!

 First, please understand that these are regular DVD discs, not CD-roms.
 They really are not intended for use with a computer.
 A DVD player will give you a better experience.

 If you must use a computer to view the DVD lessons: Unfortunately, the discs were mastered with a codec that is no longer supported by Apple.
 Fortunately, you can simply download a free Media Player and the discs will work fine with that.
 Just choose File > Open Disc with it in your drive.

 Thank you for your patience, and I am very sorry that you must take this extra step to use the discs on your computer.

 If you decide to purchase a DVD player, this one is relatively inexpensive and has good reviews on Amazon.